Azimuth1/azimuth1-website/_posts/2016-05-17-find_sar_sim.md

 > Our design goal all along was "Google Docs for Searches."

 I haven't been active in SAR in over a decade, but I have been active in creating tech to solve operational resource deployment problems, and there is an opportunity to help speed up search planning and management if it's done correctly.
 While a lost person search is a spatial problem, it's just as much a process problem, and getting that process running smoothly and quickly is the key to getting teams out in the right places in a very short amount of time.
 That's the improvement that can help save lives, since we know that the longer lost persons stay missing, the less likely they will be found alive and well.
 We knew from the start we didn't want to create a GIS application.
 Having users run ArcGIS or QGIS themselves would limit us technologically, and create a barrier to entry for new users who aren't familiar with GIS.
 Our design goal all along was "Google Docs for Searches."
 We wanted a familiar, simple interface, that was 'always on' in terms of getting updates from other users.
 Since there is so much teamwork and collaboration on tasks in search planning, that's also central to our design.
 One user's new task is immediately visible to all other users, and personnel signing into a search are immediately visible to the staffer briefing teams.
-We may do a technology post about the software architecture, but in short we leverage a lot of web sockets, Meteor, and MongoDB.
+We may do a technology post about the software architecture, but in short we leverage a lot of GDAL, web sockets, Meteor, and MongoDB.